demisto/content/Packs/AWS_SystemManager/Playbooks/AWS_-_Package_Upgrade_README.md

-This playbook upgrades supported package on an AWS EC2 instance.
+This playbook upgrades supported packages on an AWS EC2 instance using AWS Systems manager.

 ## Dependencies